utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

 - Source files
 - Registration files.

-## Source files .kt
+## Source files .kt and .java

-Just like you would do with GDScript, you can directly attach your Kotlin files to Nodes as scripts.
+Just like you would do with GDScript, you can directly attach your Kotlin/Java files to Nodes as scripts.
 This is the most straightforward method to use Kotlin scripts but not the most flexible.

 The limitations are the following:

 - Your files must be located inside a valid source set defined in your gradle configuration file.
 - Scripts written in a location outside the Godot project can't be used as the engine won't be able to find them.
 This applies to modules and libraries.
-- if several script classes are defined inside a single file, only one of them will be usable.
+- If several script classes are defined inside a single file, only one of them will be usable.
 - The script is nameless.
 You won't be able to write code in GDScript like (doesn't apply to Kotlin code):
     ```kotlin
     var test_script: MyScript = load("res://pathToScript/MyScript.kt").new() // Wrong
     var test_script: Node = load("res://pathToScript/MyScript.kt").new() // Correct
     ```
-    The same applies if you use a Godot object with a .kt attached to it
+    The same applies if you use a Godot object with a .kt/.java attached to it

 If those limitations don't apply to you, feel free to use Kotlin source files directly.

 ## Registration files .gdj

 For each class you register to Godot, a corresponding registration file is generated (a `gdj` file) during compilation.
-Like the .kt files, you can attach them to Nodes.
+Like the source files, you can attach them to Nodes.
 They have several benefits over source files:

 - .gdj can be placed wherever you want in your Godot project, you are not limited to the source set.